 1. Introduction

 When asked to identify the greatest health problem of the Middle Ages, most people – scholars and public alike – would probably name bubonic plague.
-The Black Death (1347-9) was the most notorious epidemic in history; when it struck, it killed between a third and a half of the people of Europe.
-It initiated the Second Pandemic, a relentless series of smaller plague epidemics which kept much of Western Europe in demographic stagnation for two centuries (Benedictow, 2004; Platt, 1997).
+The Black Death (1347-9 in Britain; 1346-53 in Europe) was the most notorious epidemic in history; when it struck, it killed between a third and a half of the people of Europe.
+This initiated the Second Pandemic, a relentless series of smaller plague epidemics which kept much of Western Europe in demographic stagnation for over three centuries (Benedictow, 2004; Platt, 1997).
 In many standard histories of the Medieval period, bubonic plague is virtually the only health condition mentioned.
 But what was medieval health really like?
 If, like some medieval saints, you could shield the population from specific sicknesses or harm, what would you target?

 What was the biggest health problem of the Middle Ages?
 Modern public health specialists consider questions of this kind frequently, and they are important questions.
 For modern health, they allow planning of public health strategies.
 For ancient times, such questions are not merely historical trivia.
 One goal of both bioarchaeology and history is to understand how people lived – what their experience of health and illness was and what life risks and problems they suffered.
-Moreover, they may shed new light on the real impact of disease on society and history.
+Moreover, asking such questions may shed new light on the real impact of disease on society and history.
 It goes without saying that this is a challenging problem to study.
 It requires unaccustomed methods, and it gives an unaccustomed kind of answer, a tendentious thought experiment rather than a positive differential diagnosis or significant p-value.
 But it is worth attempting, if only to expand our imagination and to understand conditions of medieval life.

 In this paper, we attempt to estimate the relative consequences of various health issues in medieval society, focusing particularly upon England between 1200 and 1500.
 To do so, we adapt the method of estimating Disability Adjusted Life Years employed by the World Health Organisation and the Global Burden of Disease project (Mathers, 2017; Murray and Lopez, 1996) .
 This methodology involves many assumptions and estimated parameters when applied to modern populations; applying it to medieval populations involves even more.
 We end up triangulating between various sources of data, all problematic in their own ways.
 But, just as with modern populations, this method may supply a general order-of-magnitude answer that can give a broad outline of conditions and provoke new research questions about the history of health.